These no carb desserts are perfect for when you're in the mood for a sweet treat, without the carbohydrates!

 If you're looking for dessert recipes, let's assume that you want something sweet.
 A cheese board, for instance (without crackers) is pretty much zero carb, but I don't think that's what you have in mind if you're reading this post.
 If you want sweet, you need a sweetener – natural or otherwise.
 And as you may remember from my guide to low carb fruit, there just aren't any zero carb options.

 Let's look at alternatives.
 Sweeteners are a hot topic among anyone who follows a low carb or keto diet.
 For every person who senses an unpleasant cooling effect, another person doesn't notice it.
-And then there are the sweeteners who have unpleasant digestive side effects on pretty much everyone (I'm looking at you, maltitol!).
+And then there are the sweeteners that have unpleasant digestive side effects on pretty much everyone (I'm looking at you, maltitol!).

 Zero Carb Sweeteners